SystemsApproach/ops/arch.rst

 .. sidebar:: Configuration vs Control

-	*Discuss the fuzzy line between configuration and control.*
+	*Discuss the fuzzy line between configuration and control.
+Relate to Controller and Orchestrator; use Kubernetes as an illustrative example.
+(Maybe ONOS too.)*

 Monitoring and Logging
 ~~~~~~~~~~~~~~~~~~~~~~